 Cobbler is the messy sister to pie and is imperfectly delicious.

 Berry Cobbler is a dessert classic everyone loves!
 Blackberries and blueberries are topped with a delicious biscuit-like dough and baked in ramekins for the perfect single-serving dessert.
-Serve fresh out of the oven with a scoop of ice cream and they are irresistible!
+Serve fresh out of the oven with a scoop of ice cream and mixed berry cobbler is irresistible!

 This is a very simple dessert, which is easy enough to make about any night of the week, but is fancy enough for company!